apluslms/a-plus-rst-tools/README.md

 after answering.

 Correct answers in `pick-one` and `pick-any` directives are marked with `*`.
+A `pick-any` question may have neutral options, which are marked with `?`.
-Initially selected values may be set with `+`.
-If an option is both initially set and correct, `+` is written before `*`.
+Neutral options are always counted as correct, whether the student selected them or not.
+Initially selected options may be set with `+`.
+The initially selected options are pre-selected when the exercise is loaded.
+The `+` character is written before `*` or `?` if they are combined.

+The `pick-any` directive has a `partial-points` option in order to award points for partially correct submissions.
+Zero points are awarded to answers that mark half or less of the options (checkboxes) correctly.
+The points scale linearly to the maximum points when more than half of the options are answered correctly.

 The `pick-one` questions are rendered with HTML radio buttons by default, but a dropdown (select) element may be used with the `dropdown` option.

 The body of the `freetext` question is expected to be its model solution.
 However, the question instructions can be written